Runner and active mom celebrates the blood donors who saved her life

 Pavan S. Bhurji’s arrival on September 5, 2000 came with a rare and severe obstetric complication called placenta accreta.
 The medical condition caused major bleeding when caregivers tried to remove the placenta.

 Gurjinder was in surgery for nine hours.
-She required a full hysterectomy, the removal of her ovaries and cuts to several organs.
+She required a full hysterectomy, the removal of her ovaries.
 She received dozens of units of blood and plasma to help save her life and remained in critical condition for four days in the intensive care unit at Surrey Memorial Hospital in Surrey, B.C.

 “Once my son was born, I saw him and kind of just fainted because all of my blood was draining out,” she recalled.